archlinux/alpm/alpm-types/resources/specification/alpm-package-relation.7.md

 ## Types of package relations

 The definition of a **package relation** is bound to a set of types.
-The keyword definition for each type depends on the context it is used in.
+Which keywords and what data structures are used for each type depends on the context they are used in.

 ### Run-time dependency